 Example #3: Trend Change With Ideal Entry and Confirmation

-- Three overlapping price bars with extremely high volume.
-The market might have hit a demand zone.
+- There were three overlapping candlesticks, each with incredibly high volume.
+Hence, the market might have hit a demand zone.

 - Despite a bearish gap, the market could not push much further below the last trend low.
-Selling pressure had diminished.
+Selling pressure seemed diminished.

-- This six-bar upthrust punched above the bear trend line.
-It confirmed a trend reversal.
+- This upthrust, made up of six consecutive bullish candlesticks, punched above the bear trend line.
+Hence, it confirmed a bullish trend reversal.

 - This bullish Anti-Climax pattern found support at a congestion zone level.
-It was an excellent trigger for a bullish reversal trade.
+Taken with the previous swing low, it formed a small double bottom formation.
+Accordingly, it was an excellent trigger for a bullish reversal trade.

-Finding volume spikes is the easiest way to spot the big players.
-But it is not the only way.
+Finding volume spikes is one of the easiest ways to spot the big players, but it is not the only way.

 And even when you do spot the big players, profits are not guaranteed.
-They offer a fantastic first clue, but the demand and supply puzzle remains unsolved.
-You need to analyze other market clues to determine if a reversal trade is worth the risk.
+They offer a great first clue, but the demand and supply puzzle remains unsolved.
+You need to integrate other market information to determine if a reversal trade is worth the risk.

 This approach overlaps with the stopping volume concept in VSA.
 But here, we paid less attention to the specific bars and focused more on the market context.

-Don’t think of volume spikes as trading signals.
-Instead, use volume spikes to focus your analysis for trading reversals.
+Importantly, don’t think of volume spikes as trade signals.
+Instead, use volume spikes to focus your analysis for potential reversal setups.